Messerschmitt Bf 109 variants: Aerodynamic improvements

 The wing was redesigned, the most obvious change being the new quasi-elliptical wingtips, and the slight reduction of the aerodynamic area to 16.05 m2 (172.76 ft²).
-Other features of the redesigned wings included new leading edge slats, which were slightly shorter but had a slightly increased chord; and new rounded, removable wingtips which changed the planview of the wings and increased the span slightly over that of the E-series.
+New leading edge slats, which were slightly shorter but had a slightly increased chord were fitted and new rounded, removable wingtips which changed the planview of the wings and increased the span slightly over that of the E-series.
 Frise-type ailerons replaced the plain ailerons of the previous models.
-The 2R1 profile was used with a thickness-to-chord ratio of 14.2% at the root reducing to 11.35% at the last rib.
+The 2R1 profile was used with a thickness-to-chord ratio of 14.2 per cent at the root reducing to 11.35 per cent at the last rib.
 As before, dihedral was 6.53°.

 The wing radiators were shallower and set farther back on the wing.
-A new cooling system was automatically regulated by a thermostat with interconnected variable position inlet and outlet flaps that would balance the lowest drag possible with the most efficient cooling.
+A new cooling system was automatically regulated by a thermostat with connected variable position inlet and outlet flaps that would balance the lowest drag possible with the most efficient cooling.
 A new radiator, shallower but wider than that fitted to the E was developed.
 A boundary layer duct allowed continual airflow to pass through the airfoil above the radiator ducting and exit from the trailing edge of the upper split flap.
 The lower split flap was mechanically linked to the central "main" flap, while the upper split flap and forward bath lip position were regulated via a thermostatic valve which automatically positioned the flaps for maximum cooling effectiveness.
 In 1941 "cutoff" valves were introduced which allowed the pilot to shut down either wing radiator in the event of one being damaged; this allowed the remaining coolant to be preserved and the damaged aircraft returned to base.
 The valves were delivered to frontline units as kits, the number of which, for unknown reasons, was limited.
 The cutoff valves were later factory standard fitting for the Bf 109 G and K series.